hannahbellesheart/gfx-4gifproj-PicEdit/README.md

 To convert image select required format and click on ```Save``` button on the bottom panel.

 ❗❗❗ Successful converting to **ICO** format guaranteed only for images 128x128 pixels dimensions or lower.
-Other images dimensions converting might be fine but not guaranteed. ❗❗❗
+Other images dimensions converting might be fine but not guaranteed. ❗❗❗ (I don't recommend using it at all)
 ### Keyboard shortcuts
 ```Ctrl``` + ```Mouse Wheel``` – zoom in / zoom out. <br/>
 ```Shift``` + ```Mouse Wheel``` – left / right moving when image zoomed in. <br/>